sja6039/sja6039/README.md

 - Handoffs as the place multi-agent systems quietly fall apart
 - Why the demo worked and the real thing didn't

-**Off the clock:** a home server running more self-hosted services than strictly necessary.
-Good practice for the parts of this job that aren't the model.

 Penn State CS '26